 She is a Certified Professional Coach, a Master Practitioner of the Energy Leadership Index, a Certified Provider of the Highlands Ability Battery and a member of the International Coach Federation.
 She is a graduate of Fordham University.
 Kathleen is currently pursuing a Masters degree in Theology at Georgian Court University, where she also serves as an adjunct instructor.
 Kathleen and her husband live on the Jersey Shore.

-Gabrielle brings to PTR a unique set of skills gained from her extensive time as a practicing attorney, and then as both a career counselor and an adjunct professor to law students.
+Gabrielle brings a unique set of skills gained from her extensive time as a practicing attorney, and then as both a career counselor and an adjunct professor to law students.

 Gabrielle began her legal career as a litigator at the law firm of Hughes Hubbard & Reed LLP.
 There for nearly a decade, Gabrielle appreciates and understands the inner workings and politics of private practice.
 It was in her legal practice that Gabrielle ultimately found her passion: providing mentorship and professional development guidance to others.
 In pursuit of this passion, Gabrielle left practice and became an Associate Director at Fordham Law School’s Career Planning Center.
 Most recently, Gabrielle served as adjunct law professor at Rutgers School of Law, where, in addition to teaching a course designed to hone legal analysis and writing skills, she provided academic support and counseling to second year law students.

 As a consultant, Gabrielle encourages taking a breath.
 It is all too easy to find comfort in the daily grind.
 For most lawyers, the career path until now has been predictable and linear and a call for change, whether by choice or not, can be daunting.
 Often just a reminder to slow down opens up the ability to truly figure out the best next step.
 Gabrielle can help you take the necessary pauses so that where you go next is not the result of a plan laid out for you but one chose by you.